 Our study assumes that particle, which starts motion at $x=x_0=0$, moves in the potential $V(x)=|x|^\kappa$ ($\kappa>0$) until it crosses the absorbing boundary located at $x_b=1$.
 We begin our studies by inspecting the behavior of the MFPT as a function of the resetting rate $r$ for various values of the exponent $\kappa$, see Fig.~\ref{fig:resetting}.
 Qualitatively, there is no significant difference between curves corresponding to various $\kappa$.
 Initially, the MFPT decreases to a shallow minimum recorded for the optimal resetting rate $r^*$.
 After reaching optimal value, further growth in $r$ leads to the increase in the MFPT.
 For the fixed resetting rate $r$, the MFPT decreases with the increasing $\kappa$.
 For larger resetting rates the difference becomes more evident, however the main difference between results with different exponents $\kappa$ is quantitative.

 Top panel of Fig.~\ref{fig:resetting} shows the MFPT for selected values of exponents $\kappa$ ($\kappa\in\{2,4,6\}$), see Eq.~(\ref{eq:potential}), for a wide range of the resetting rates $r$.
 It clearly demonstrates that after an initial decay, the MFPT starts to grow with the increasing resetting rate in the manner typical for Poissonian resetting.
 The bottom panel displays the dependence of MFPT in the vicinity of its minima for a wide spectrum of exponents $\kappa$.
-Therefore, it allows to inspect how slowly the asymptotics, $\kappa \to \infty$, limit of the infinite rectangular potential-well is reached\cite{dybiec2017levy}.
+Therefore, it allows us to inspect how slowly the asymptotics, $\kappa \to \infty$, limit of the infinite rectangular potential well is reached\cite{dybiec2017levy}.
 Moreover, it demonstrates that extraction of the optimal resetting rate $r^*$ can be hindered due to the shallow and broad minimum of MFPT.